8 things to do in and around Heraklion, Crete

 The windmills are located between the Kolokitha Peninsula and Elounda.
 The ancient ruin stone windmill structures are lovely.
 They tower over the area and shoreline with the town of Elounda in the background.

 This list will give you a head start on your planning but there’s many other things to see and do while in Heraklion.
+Get sorting your travel plans and see what other activities you can do on the beautiful island of Crete!

 For more solo travel inspiration for your next holiday to Greece, check out my Greece destination page.